 Similarly, non-resident entertainers and non-resident sportsmen performing in Hong Kong for a remuneration fee are likely to be seen as carrying out a business in Hong Kong, and therefore, they may also be subject to Hong Kong profits tax.

 The subsequent related tax assessment is raised upon their agents in Hong Kong, i.e. the parties that pay the fee to these entertainers and sportsmen.
 Those agents have the obligation to withhold an amount of tax from the payable remuneration.

 What is subject to Corporate Tax?

 As a general principle, only profits derived from revenue nature are subject to Hong Kong profits tax, whereas profits derived from capital nature would not be subject to such tax.

 Although this principle seems relatively straightforward, that being said, in practice, the difference between revenue and capital nature can often be hard to distinguish and it has been tested in Court as seen in the tax case Hong Kong Profits Tax & Aviation Fuel Supply Company v CIR.

-We assist our clients in managing their (inter)national tax exposure.
-We can provide comments and suggestions on how to strengthen a proper offshore arrangement.
-Our tax advisors also assist clients in complying with the relevant local tax rules and regulations in Hong Kong.
-In summary:
+We assist our clients in managing their international tax exposure.
+We provide suggestions and solutions on how to strengthen clients’ offshore claim where necessary and possible, thereby always making sure that our tax advisors comply with the relevant local tax rules and regulations of Hong Kong.